paolostivanin/GTKCrypto/README.md

 --------
 * Confidentiality is given by AES/Twofish/Serpent/Camellia/CAST5/Blowfish;
 * Integrity is given by the MAC calculation (MAC = HMAC+SHA512);
-* The input key is derived using PBKDF2 with 50'000 iterations and using SHA512 as hash algo;
+* The input key is derived using PBKDF2 with 100'000 iterations and using SHA512 as hash algo;
-* The key is temporarly stored inside a portion of secure memory which is erased when the program exits;
+* The key is temporarly stored inside a portion of secure memory which is erased before the program exits;
-* The original file will be overwritten prior its removing, if so is chosen by the user (secure file deletion);
+* The original file will be overwritten prior its removing, if so is chosen by the user;

 Requirements